Human AI photo by icons8 team on unsplash

 The word “metaverse” gets thrown around a lot these days.
 You hear it in interviews, on podcasts, and at conferences.
 But what is the metaverse, and why is it so hyped?

-The metaverse is not a universe like ours.
-Instead, it’s a concept used to describe the next generation of online experiences — ones that blend the physical and digital worlds.
+The metaverse is not a “universe” like the one we live in.
+Instead, it’s really more of a concept used to describe the next generation of online experiences—ones that blend the physical and digital worlds.
 And it’s a concept that is continuing to gain momentum.
-So, what is it, and how can you experience it?
-Let’s look and see where it’s going and what it might ultimately become.
+So, what is it, can you really experience it, and what it might ultimately become.

 I hate to string you along with a promise of an exact definition – sorry, it doesn’t exist.
-Think of your favorite metaverse fiction*, like Upload, Ready Player One, and Free Guy and you get a glimpse into what the future may hold. — and you get a glimpse into what the future may hold.
-The metaverse is the next step in the evolution of the internet and it’s still being defined.
+Think of your favorite metaverse movie*, like Upload, Ready Player One, and Free Guy and you get a glimpse into what the future might just hold.
+The metaverse could be the next step in the evolution of the internet—but it’s still being defined.

 “I know this steak doesn’t exist.
 I know that when I put it in my mouth, the Matrix is telling my brain that it is juicy and delicious.
 After nine years, you know what I realize?
 Ignorance is bliss.”